ritikZ18/Code_Clause_internship/face_detection/readme.md

 This is a web application that uses the face-api.js library to perform face detection and recognition on a live video stream.
 With this application, you can easily detect faces in a video stream, identify facial landmarks, and recognize facial expressions.

 Demo
-You can try out a live demo of the application here: [LINK TO LIVE DEMO]
+You can try out a live demo of the application here: https://venerable-faun-d681f6.netlify.app

 Features
 Detect faces in a live video stream 🎥